artemlops/awful-mlops/README.md

 Thanks to all contributors and everybody who writes public Kubernetes postmortems! 👏

-Thanks to [k8s.af](https://k8s.af/) for the inspirational idea! 👏
+Thanks to [k8s.af](https://k8s.af/) for the inspirational idea and site design! 👏

-Thanks to [Neu.ro](https://neu.ro) for contributing his domain mlops.af for this project! 👏
+Thanks to [Neu.ro](https://neu.ro) for contributing the domain for this project! 👏